-Applications received at or after Monday, November 18, 2024, 12:01 pm ET, will not be accepted as a submission.
-Any additions or deletions to a submitted application will not be accepted.
-If you are able to email all five PDF files at one time, please feel free to do so.
-Sending multiple emails with one PDF file each is acceptable.
-Applications must be labeled and completely packaged for receipt by DBH.
-Unidentified emails of applications will not be accepted.
+Applications received at or after February 21, 2025, 12:01 p.m.
+ET, will not be forwarded to the Review Panel for funding consideration.
+Any additions or deletions to an application will not be accepted after the deadline of 12:00 p.m., ET.
+If you are able to email documents in fewer files, please feel free.
+If you need to send multiple emails, that is acceptable.
+Application must be labeled and completely packaged for receipt by DBH.
+Unidentified emails and files of applications will not be accepted.

-Application submissions will be confirmed according to the date and time received in the Grants inbox (dbh.grants@dc.gov) only.
+Application submissions will be confirmed according to the date and time received in the Grants inbox (dbh.grants@dc.gov).
 An automated email message will be sent to the submitting email address confirming only the "receipt" of that submission.
 You may not request updates to the "status" of a submission, as DBH will notify applicants of results after the review panel has closed.